The best places to visit in Rwanda

 Genocide Memorial Centers

 The friendly disposition of Rwandans masks a turbulent past.
 In order to appreciate the current progress made by the people of Rwanda, visiting one of the genocide memorial centers is highly recommended.
 The Three months genocide saw hundreds of thousands of Rwandans massacred in 1994 and sites like those found in Kigali are a constant reminder of that dark past.
 The mass graves, photographs, film footages and other exhibitions provide a glimpse of the country’s traumatic past.
-Visiting the centre is an opportunity show respect to the victims, remember lost ones and also face the reality of what happened in Rwanda.
+Visiting the genocide memorial site is an opportunity show respect to the victims, remember lost ones and also face the reality of what happened in Rwanda.

 The Congo-Nile Trail